About the San Juan River

 A legendary tailwater, steps from our lodge

-The San Juan River below Navajo Dam is one of the most consistent trout fisheries in the country.
-Cold, clear water flows out of the dam twelve months a year, creating a year-round fishery where trophy-sized trout thrive in remarkable numbers.
+The San Juan River below Navajo Dam is one of the most consistent fly fishing destinations in the country.
+Cold, clear water flows out of the dam twelve months a year, creating a quality fishery where trophy-sized trout thrive in remarkable numbers.
 While other rivers freeze in winter, our mild climate and warm sun make for spectacular fishing November through March.
 With easy access from the lodge and miles of varied water to explore, the San Juan has something for every angler regardless of age or skill level.

 Sections We Guide

-We guide 20 miles of unique water and the famed quality waters is just the start.
-We have options for everyone, including first timers and those looking for more streamer or dry fly action.
+We guide 20 miles of unique water and the famed quality waters are just the start.
+We have options for everyone, from first timers to those looking for more streamer or dry fly action.
 Our guides will work with you to pick the best options for you and your party.

 The Quality Waters